-To help maintain a range of opportunities for visitors to the area, each reef, bay and coastal area within the Whitsundays Planning Area has been assigned a ‘setting’.
-Settings can also help protect areas of outstanding conservation, cultural or scientific value.
+To help maintain a range of opportunities for visitors to the area, each reef, bay and coastal area within the Whitsunday Planning Area has been assigned a ‘setting’.
+Settings can also help protect areas of outstanding conservation, cultural, heritage or scientific value.

-Setting limits apply to all users of the Planning Area.
-There are five settings, ranging from low use (protected setting) to high use (developed setting).
-The main factor is the group size that your vessel is carrying, but there are also some requirements regarding vessel length (refer to the table below).
-The settings usually apply to the area within the 1500 metre line of the reef edge (refer to the Whitsunday Planning Area Settings Map).
+Setting limits apply to all users of the Whitsunday Planning Area.
+There are five settings, ranging from setting 1 (intensive) areas to setting 5 (protected) areas.
+The main factor is the group size that your vessel is carrying, but there are also requirements regarding vessel length (refer to the table below).
+The settings usually apply to the area within the 1500 metre-line of the reef edge.

-*Setting limits do not apply to anchored cruise ships and their service vessels, large vessels (greater than 35 metres) or large ships (70 metres or greater) anchored at designated anchorages, or to vessels in transit.
+Note 1: Setting limits do not apply to anchored cruise ships and their service vessels, large vessels (greater than 35 metres) or large ships (70 metres or greater) anchored at designated anchorages, or to vessels in transit.
 Other management tools are used to ensure environmental sustainability.

 Motorised water sports

 Activities such as motorised water sports can disturb other users in the vicinity.
 Within the Whitsunday Planning Area, motorised water sports can be undertaken:

-- Personal watercraft may be used within the boundaries of all setting areas for transport by the most direct reasonable route between two places.
+Personal watercraft (e.g. jet skis) may be used within the boundaries of all setting areas for travelling purposes only by the most direct and reasonable route between two places.

 Anchoring and mooring in the Whitsundays

 There are some reef areas that are particularly vulnerable to anchor damage.
-You can help protect these vulnerable reefs by observing designated No Anchoring Areas (refer to table below).
-These areas are often marked by Reef Protection Markers, which are white, pyramid-shaped buoys with a blue Marine Parks label, positioned along an imaginary line.
+You can help protect these vulnerable reefs by observing designated no-anchoring areas.

 You can use public moorings at a number of sites to help protect fragile reefs.
 Public moorings are blue-coloured buoys with a colour-coded band that signifies the ‘class’ of the mooring.